grokchatgpt/skyline/src/exports/README.md

     ]
     ```

-For detailed information on the available methods and their usage, refer to the `cline.d.ts` file.
+For detailed information on the available methods and their usage, refer to the `skyline.d.ts` file.